benplumley/Notes/Semester 2/Programming II.md

 Alternatively, this can be done with a single array, instead of putting the smallest item into the first position, the smallest item and first item are swapped.
 This requires an extra temporary variable for storing the value of the item being swapped.

+**Selection sort is O(n^2).**

 *Insertion sort* splits the array into sorted and unsorted parts.
 Initially, the sorted part contains only the first item of the whole array.
 Then the first item of the unsorted part is inserted into the correct position into the sorted part and removed from the unsorted part.
 This is repeated until the unsorted part has no elements.

+**Insertion sort is O(n^2).**

 *Quick sort* chooses a number (typically the one in the middle of the array) as the pivot.
 All numbers smaller than this pivot are put into a new array to the left of the pivot, and likewise with larger numbers to the right.
 This is then repeated recursively on the new smaller arrays.
 When all arrays contain a single element, putting these back into a single array in the order they are currently in will result in an ordered list.

+**Quick sort is O(n log n).**

+*Bubble sort* starts at the first element, compares it to the second, and swaps them if they are out of order.
+It then repeats this from the second.
+Once it reaches the end, it comes back to the second item and repeats the process.

+**Bubble sort is O(n^2).**

+*Merge sort* splits the array in half recursively until each array has only one element.
+These arrays are then merged two at a time, sorting the items into the correct order at each merge.

+**Merge sort is O(n log n).**

+Algorithms which solve their problem by splitting the input in half recursively, such as quick sort and merge sort, are known as *divide and conquer* algorithms.

 Algorithms are evaluated based on their speed, size, risk of failure and ease of maintenance.
 The complexity of an algorithm typically is referring to its speed, but could also mean size.
 Due to the speed of modern computers, a slower but easier to maintain might be preferable because the computer's time is cheap compared to that of a programmer to maintain it.
 However, in situations where the result is needed quickly such as when rendering in a game engine, the speed of the algorithm is more important.